You Got It

 "You Got It" is a song from American singer Roy Orbison's 22nd studio album, Mystery Girl (1989).
 The song was released posthumously on January 3, 1989, after Orbison's death from a heart attack on December 6, 1988.
 The song was issued with "The Only One" as the B-side and was later released with "Crying" (version with k.d. lang).
 The single reached number nine on the US Billboard Hot 100 and number one on the Adult Contemporary chart, returning Orbison to the top 10 for the first time in 25 years.
 "You Got It" also reached number three on the UK Singles Chart and entered the top five in 10 other countries.
 Although it is an Orbison solo single, Orbison's fellow Traveling Wilburys bandmates Tom Petty and Jeff Lynne co-wrote the song and played instruments on the record.

 According to The Authorized Roy Orbison, the song was recorded at guitarist Mike Campbell's garage in Los Angeles, California, and mixed at George Harrison's residence Friar Park in Henley-on-Thames, England.
-Orbison gave his only public rendition of the hit at the Diamond Awards Festival in Antwerp, Belgium, on November 19, 1988, just 17 days before his death and before the single was released.
+Orbison gave his only public rendition of the hit (a mimed performance) at the Diamond Awards Festival in Antwerp, Belgium, on November 19, 1988, just 17 days before his death and before the single was released.
 This footage was incorporated into the song's music video.
 A 2014 version incorporated videos of rehearsal and practice sessions.